Why Apply for an Electronic Money Institution License in Cyprus

 Low Corporate Tax Rate: Cyprus has one of the lowest corporate tax rates in the EU at 12.5%.

-Double Tax Treaties: Cyprus has an extensive network of double tax treaties with over 60 countries, reducing withholding taxes and preventing double taxation.
+Double Tax Treaties: Cyprus has double tax treaties with over 60 countries, reducing withholding taxes and preventing double taxation.

 Tax Incentives: Benefits like the Notional Interest Deduction (NID) and the Intellectual Property (IP) Box regime offer substantial tax savings.